-With the highest circulation of any LGBT monthly, OUT is an authority on fashion, entertainment, and lifestyle which now calls Indy a true cultural contender.
+With the highest circulation of any LGBTQ monthly, OUT is an authority on fashion, entertainment, and lifestyle which now calls Indy a true cultural contender.
 Commending daring new design projects, a high quality of life, and low rents, OUT puts the city in its top 9 for 2018.

 With affordable prices and a friendly, accessible vibe, no suprise Indy ranked among one of America's Favorite Places with Travel + Leisure readers.